jompero/grid-editor/README.md

 # grid-editor

 Grid-editor is a a tool that allows editing a grid based layout with preset 'palettes'.
-Tilesets used in the example are [Adam Saltsman](https://adamatomic.itch.io/)'s _Kyst_ and _Monochrome Caves_.
+Tilesets used in the example are [Adam Saltsman](https://adamatomic.itch.io/)'s _Kyst_, _Amarelo_ and _Monochrome Caves_.

 The example itself is running on [Heroku](https://mysterious-meadow-32567.herokuapp.com/).
 CircleCi is used to test, build (client) and deploy (backend).